 Table 1.
 Contingency table of wind observations in Nuremberg and SLP differences between Jena and Paris.
-The p-value refers to Fisher's exact t.
+The p value refers to Fisher's exact t.

 E/SE/S/SW W/NW/N/NE Sum

-ΔSLP>0 118 40 158
+$\Delta SLP > 0$ 118 40 158

-ΔSLP<0 72 98 170
+Δ SLP < 0 72 98 170

-Sum 190 138 p<0.0001
+Sum 190 138 p < 0.0001

-Fig. 6.
+Figure 6.
 Histograms of SLP difference between Jena and Paris stratified by the wind direction in Eimmart's diary.

-4.3.
-Case studies
+4.3 Case studies

-4.3.1.
-Weather maps for October/November 1702
+4.3.1 Weather maps for October-November 1702

-Next I analysed the entries in Eimmart's diary together with all other available information for an 8-day sequence in 1702.
+Next I analysed the entries in Eimmart's diary together with all other available information for an 8 d sequence in 1702.
 The sequence was chosen as a strong storm was noted in this period in the observations from Kaliningrad in the night from 31 October to 1 November (Anonymous, 1703).
 Note that the year 1702 is arguably the year with the best data coverage within the 1695-1704 period.
-Instrumental data are available from Jena, Paris, London, Berlin and Kaliningrad, weather observations from Jena, Kaliningrad, Zürich, Nuremberg, and the English Channel.
-For display purposes, I deseasonalised (by fitting the first two harmonics of the seasonal cycle) and standardized the instrumental data with respect to the year 1702 and expressed the anomalies in standard deviations.
-For Berlin where the observation hours change rapidly, I only used the 8 days displayed, chose the observation closest to 8 in the morning and standardized the temperatures.
+Instrumental data are available from Jena, Paris, London, Berlin, and Kaliningrad, and weather observations are available from Jena, Kaliningrad, Zürich, Nuremberg, and the English Channel.
+For display purposes, I deseasonalized (by fitting the first two harmonics of the seasonal cycle) and standardized the instrumental data with respect to the year 1702 and expressed the anomalies in standard deviations.
+For Berlin, where the observation hours change rapidly, I only used the 8 d displayed, chose the observation closest to 08:00 LT (local time) and standardized the temperatures.

-The sequence of maps (Fig. 7) starts with mild temperatures, sunny or changeable weather and moderately low pressure across Europe.
-The next day pressure increased in Paris and Jena, it remained rather warm.
+The sequence of maps (Fig. 7) starts with mild temperatures, sunny or changeable weather, and moderately low pressure across Europe.
+The next day pressure increased in Paris and Jena, and it remained rather warm.
 Pressure remained low over Kaliningrad.
-The next three days saw a clear pressure increase over London, Paris, and Jena, with westerly flow.
-Temperatures were high especially on 30 October.
+The next 3 d saw a clear pressure increase over London, Paris, and Jena with westerly flow.
+Temperatures were high, especially on 30 October.
 Pressure and temperature then both decreased on the day of the storm.
 Pressure increased right after the passing of the storm, accompanied by a marked temperature decrease and mostly sunny weather.